mohammad-sefid/mohammad-sefid.github.io/index.md

 <h2 id="conferences">Conferences</h2>

-- Conference on Electrical and Computer Innovations, K. N. Toosi University of Technology, Feb 2025 Presented my research on "Applications of STAR RIS in Communication Systems"
+- **Conference on Electrical and Computer Innovations**, K. N. Toosi University of Technology, Feb 2025<br>
+  Presented my research on "Applications of STAR RIS in Communication Systems"